bigcommerce/dev-docs/docs/api-docs/management-apis/contextual-filters.md

 ## View available storefront filters

-The list of available storefront filters is pulled dynamically based on the setup of the catalog.
-You create new available filters by changing the product information in your catalog such as adding new [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) or [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields).
+The catalog setup produces the dynamically pulled list of available storefront filters.
+You create new available filters by changing the product information in your catalog, such as adding new [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) or [custom fields](https://support.bigcommerce.com/s/article/Custom-Fields).

 To retrieve all available storefront filters, send a `GET` request to [`/v3/settings/search/filters/available`](insert-link-here).